hanjos/hanjos.github.io/_site/README.md

 This is a crack at building a personal site with Jekyll.
 We're still in the early days, so lots will be broken and/or weird-looking while I experiment with Jekyll, CSS and the like.

 ## License
-I'm still picking, but for now, the following directories and their contents are Copyright Humberto Anjos.
+The following directories and their contents are Copyright Humberto Anjos.
 You may not reuse anything therein without my permission:

 * _posts/
 * assets/images/